boltrobotics/cmake-helpers/README.md

 ### <a name="unit_CMakeLists.txt" href="example/test/CMakeLists.txt">example/test/CMakeLists.txt</a>

 The file instructs cmake on where to find and how to build unit tests.
-Here, it includes [gtest.cmake](#gtest.cmake) in order to locate, download, and build googletest framework along with the unit test sources.
+Cmake instructions include [gtest.cmake](#gtest.cmake) in order to locate, download, and build googletest framework along with the unit test sources.